Ramla Ali: Writing

-Ramla's debut novel Not Without A Fight is a self-help book based on ten of the most important fights in her life.
+Ali's debut novel Not Without A Fight is a self-help book based on ten of the most important fights in her life.
 It was published by Merky Books & Penguin Random House.
 It has also been announced that Academy Award nominated, BAFTA winning producer Lee Magiday will be making a feature-length drama in collaboration with Film4 based on the life story of Ramla Ali.